bukanvalen/bukanvalen/README.md

+**Hope comes to those who believe.
+And for those who cannot.
+May our hope shine so brightly.
+That they, too, may keep shelter from the dark.**

 # Hi, the name's Valen! 👋
 Previously pursuing my associate's degree in Informatics Engineering at [Electronic Engineering Polytechnic Institute of Surabaya (EEPIS)](https://www.pens.ac.id).
 Now working as an SysAdmin at [Terus E-learning](https://teruselearning.co.uk/) and Cloud Administrator at [DevForces](https://devforces.net/).